 Postgraduate Research Student Support (PReSS)

-PReSS is funding that helps postgraduate research students to undertake their research and to complete their studies in a timely manner.
+PReSS is funding that helps postgraduate research students to undertake their research and to complete their studies on time.
 It is above and beyond any scholarships, grants, or academic unit funding allocations.
-PReSS account funding is intended to help cover direct research costs only and may only be used in accordance with the PReSS Account Policy and Procedures.
+PReSS account funding is intended to help cover direct research costs only.
+It may only be used in accordance with the PReSS Account Policy and Procedures.

 Doctoral candidates with an active PReSS account can view balances and transactions through Student Services Online.
 For doctoral degrees with a taught component, funding will only be available during the supervised research component.